lbrmnk/arduino-emoncms-client/README.md

 # arduino-emoncms-client

-Arduino home automation client for emoncms.org website.
+Arduino heating monitoring client for emoncms.org website.

 To run this you will need: